Mathematical Foundations of Complex Tonality: Complex Chromatic Scales

 for some phase factor $\zeta$.
 Imposing the condition that $\beta$ should be complex five-limit and using Proposition 1, one finds the solution for $\beta$ is by

-where $\epsilon$ is a unity and $k$ is an integer.
+where $\epsilon$ is a unit and $k$ is an integer.
 Thus for System I we obtain

-This is identical to the example we considered earlier leading to a system of major and minor scales in all keys, only now with the inclusion of a phase factor parametrized by $\epsilon$ and $k$.
+This is identical to the example we considered earlier in this section, only now with the inclusion of a phase factor parametrized by $\epsilon$ and $k$.
+If tones correspond to equivalence classes of elements of $\mathcal L(5, \mathbb C)$ modulo units and phase factors, then $S$ is uniquely determined.